 And that's another thing.

-There wasn't any uh there wasn't any raspberry effect or blackberry effect.
+There wasn't any, there wasn't any raspberry effect or blackberry effect.

 No, we haven't.

-And they, you know, these these uh guilty white people, liberals, love the bargain that they were able to make with Obama.
+And these guilty white people, liberals, love the bargain that they were able to make with Obama.

-It's a little bit more complicated than that, and I'm paraphrasing from Dr. Steele, and I'll share that with you in the upcoming portions of today's excursion into broadcast taxes.
+It's a little bit more complicated than that, and I'm paraphrasing from Dr. Steele, and I'll share that with you in the upcoming portions of today's excursion into broadcast excellence.

-But not everybody, my point is not everybody voted for Obama uh is being pulled by the cart, uh, not paying taxes.
+Not everybody, my point is, not everybody voted for Obama is being pulled by the cart, not paying taxes.

-There are a lot of smart people have voted for him.
+There are a lot of smart people that voted for him.

 That's another thing that we have to do damn fast in this country.